Dev-Outreach/Introduction-Static-HTML/README.md

 With .css and .js links to overwrite and options to include

 **Purpose:**
+- Introduce HTML5 through an HTML Portfolio Building Project, with additional .css and .js files
+- .css & .js are linked files or amended files

 Mercer's Kitchen Grade 5 Mentoring Project using these files, <a href="https://github.com/MercersKitchen/Website-Mentoring">Click Here</a>